Devious-Chenchilla/System_Monitor/README.md

 ```
 ./aise -local
 ```
+Then click on 'q' or 'Q'

 If you want to execute in distance
 ```
 ./aise -send

 ```
+Then click on 'q' or 'Q'
 ## Intalling
 after building the project Monitor-System, you can install it
 ```